 In 2018, Metacomet launched a new program to study the plants and animals on a single property each year.
 We’re currently investigating the healthy ecosystems of one of the privately owned conserved properties where we have been engaged with the landowners since 2000, Foxfire Farm in Uxbridge.

-This wildlife survey is taking place with the help of our volunteer naturalists, who are visiting the property five times from May through September, each visit focusing on one type of animal or niche in the natural world.
-We invite members and friends to join us on these visits as part of our educational outreach.
+Our wildlife surveys take place with the help of volunteer naturalists, who visit the property several times from May through September, each visit focusing on one type of animal or niche in the natural world.
+With the landowner’s permission, we may invite additional volunteers and specialists to join us on these visits as part of our educational outreach.

-Property owner Ann Hanscom is writing about our results and her own observations of life at Foxfire Farm.
+Property owner Ann Hanscom has written extensively about our results and her observations of life at Foxfire Farm.
 Ann is a keen observer of the world in which we live and is eager to have more people share our experience.
-Ann and John Hanscom are steadfast conservationists and Ann is also a member of our Board of Directors.
+Ann and her husband John are steadfast conservationists and Ann is also a member of our Board of Directors.
 “I hope having these stories available stirs up interest in what the land trust offers, and will show some of the benefits of saving land,” Ann says.
 “I hope people want to be present on the land and see that a Conservation Restriction has a public benefit.”

-Below are the articles Ann has written about the biodiversity survey and a concurrent bird banding project this season.
+Below are the articles Ann wrote about the biodiversity survey and a concurrent bird banding project.

 In May, Ann and our team did an early morning (very early – 5:30 a.m.!) bird walk with a tally of 57 species seen and/or heard!
 This is just a taste of what’s coming!
 We’ve shared the tally of this bird count at e-bird where you can see it!